 My work considers the formal, material, and perceptual possibilities of abstract visual language using a process-based painting approach.

-I build up layers of paint color in an improvisational flow.
-Each piece becomes a site for gestures, impressions, residues, and subsequent excavations: an accumulation of mark-marking histories.
+I build up layers of color in an improvisational flow.
+Each piece becomes a site for gestures, impressions, residues, and excavations: an accumulation of mark-marking histories.
 I try to find ways to introduce moments of material serendipity in the work to bring about a dynamic image.
-My process is a choreographed collaboration with chance.
+My process is a carefully choreographed collaboration with chance.

 Abstraction, rather than “meaning” something, celebrates the process of meaning-making itself.
 The abstract invites associative, sensorial dialogue with the viewer and opens up new pathways of thought and interpretation.
 In a world flooded with images vying for our attention, abstract painting asks us to slow down and become present in time.